 More importantly, do homemade weed killers even work in the first place?

-Today, we’ll answer both of those questions and more besides in this complete guide to ridding your garden of weeds without relying on commercial herbicides.
+Today, we’ll answer both of those questions and more besides in this complete guide to how to kill weeds in your garden without relying on commercial herbicides, by using a DIY weed killer.

 Does Homemade Weed Killer Really Work?

-All homemade weed killers work to an extent, but there’s really no substitute for digging out invasive plants by hand.
+All homemade weed killers work to an extent to kill weeds, but there’s really no substitute for digging out invasive plants by hand to kill weeds permanently.

 There’s good news and bad news when it comes to homemade weed killers.